mausimus/rtdoom/README.md

 ### OpenGL Renderer

-* [GLRenderer.cpp](rtdoom/GLRenderer.cpp) contains an additional renderer implemented using OpenGL 3.3, press 4 to switch the view to hardware-accelerated OpenGL.
+* [GLRenderer.cpp](rtdoom/GLRenderer.cpp) and [GLContext.cpp](rtdoom/GLContext.cpp) contain an additional simple renderer
+implemented using OpenGL 3.3 core profile, press 4 to switch the view to hardware-accelerated OpenGL.
 You will need to supply a V2 .gwa file alongside the .wad containing GL node data, which can be generated using [glBSP](http://glbsp.sourceforge.net/).

 ![screenshot](images/screen5.png)